 Caroline's approach to painting has been influenced by modernist composer John Cage.
-By creating a painting for each of the 78 Tarot Cards (Cage used the I Ching), she has created a "chance machine".
-The machine consists of a series of actions (the ritual laying out of tarot cards in response to a question) followed by hanging the paintings that correspond to the cards from the reading, up in her studio.
-She then looks at the palette, marks and images before her and synthesizes them into a new canvas.
+By creating a painting for each of the 78 Tarot Cards, she has created a "chance machine".
+The machine consists of a series of actions (the ritual laying out of tarot cards in response to a question) followed by hanging the corresponding paintings in her studio.
+She draws from the palette, marks and images before her and synthesizes them into a new painting.
 This process, and the use of a series of symbolic cards, is also influenced by John Searle's "Chinese Room" argument.

 “In the nature of the use of chance operations is the belief that all answers answer all questions.”

 - John Cage, Harvard's Norton Lecture Series, 1988-89

 In searching for a new approach to abstraction, I decided to begin with symbolic ideas rather than visual stimulus.
 The Tarot Cards offered a system of symbols and interpretations ready-made for my use.
 I have created a series of paintings depicting each of the 78 cards in a Tarot deck.

 Once finished, I use the cards to generate images and compositions.
 I do a traditional layout of cards as if for a card-reading.
 Then, I take the ten paintings that correspond to the cards in the layout and I use the palette, marks and images from those works to create a new larger painting.
 This series of steps inserts chance operations into my process and challenges me to mix images, marks and color that I might not choose consciously.

 The resulting painting is titled based on the question posed for the reading.
 It also represents "The Answer" to the question.

 To create the facecards, I collaborated with dancers and other artists.
 I read them the symbolic meanings of the facecards and they improvised movements based on those prompts.
 I worked with the video of the dancers to create abstract paintings that represent each facecard.